delveopers/biosiac/docs/Usage.md

 ## Overview

-Biosaic is a specialized tokenizer library designed for biological sequences, supporting both DNA and protein sequence tokenization.
+Biosaic is a specialized tokenizer library designed for biological sequences, supporting DNA, RNA and protein sequence tokenization.
 It provides k-mer based tokenization with support for continuous (sliding-window) and non-continuous (fixed-chunk) modes, along with special token handling for advanced biological sequence processing.

 ## Features

-- **Dual Mode Support**: DNA and protein sequence tokenization
+- **Triple Mode Support**: DNA, RNA and protein sequence tokenization
-- **Flexible K-mer Sizes**: Up to 8-mers for DNA, up to 4-mers for proteins
+- **Flexible K-mer Sizes**: Up to 8-mers for DNA/RNA, up to 4-mers for proteins
 - **Tokenization Modes**: Continuous (overlapping) and non-continuous (fixed-chunk)
 - **Special Tokens**: Support for sequence markup and control tokens
 - **Remote Vocabularies**: Pre-trained vocabularies loaded from remote repositories